 This doesn’t mean that you shouldn’t train your expats in Thai customs.
 Indeed, use the training to have your Thai staff show expats how to behave properly and share their experiences.
 This is just the first part of creating a deeper bond between different nationalities.

 The second step is to educate the Thai people on Western thinking.
 The reason why this is so important is that business practices, expectations, systems and hierarchies are mostly European in origin.
 They come from basic Greek Thinking that involves logic and compartmentalization.

-So, by educating your Thai staff in these basic western ideas, they can understand why many expats have the kinds of behaviors that are different from theirs.
-Also, they will understand how the business that they are working in is probably not Thai in style.
-It is a foreign invention with foreign rules that Thais have to adapt to as much as the expatriate has to adapt to the Thai style.
+So, by educating your Thai staff in these basic western ideas, they can understand why many expats have kinds of behaviors that are different from their own.
+Also, they will understand how the business that employs them was probably not set up in a Thai ‘family-style’ either.
+Most are a foreign invention with foreign rules that Thais have to adapt to as much as the expatriate has to adapt to the Thai style.

 By showing both Thais and expatriates that change is a two-way street, you begin to impress upon your team the need for mutual change.
 Both Thais and expatriates must learn a shared culture if the business is to successfully integrate the ideas of all its people.

 Thailand Culture Training Rule 4 – Unite in Skills, not just in Understanding!

 The final piece of the puzzle is to teach your people shared skills.
 Thailand Cultural Training should not just be about learning information about one culture or another.
 If you do this, it will quickly be forgotten and the emphasis will only be on expats to change their habits.